HTTP5214-Winter2023/Automation-1/Stand-up-log/rachana.md

 <h4>Meeting:4 Rachana Amin, Work topic: Design Output page, divide work and discuss work flow as per priority</h4>

 We start with figma design.
 After completing design.
-After that we divide responsibility
+After that I divide responsibility
 <li>Fontend: Rachana, Disa, Jaclyn</li>
 <li>Backend: Manali, Madiha, Navdeep, Udip</li>

 <p>We create road map for our self; so to start we need HTML form to work on. next we will validate form with vanilla javascript and had a user testing with it. as per user testing we will implementing correction in it. and then will create a function which will generate test case as regarding user input.</p>

 Link for our work: https://www.figma.com/file/umVCDF7rdGd0DmBkLGwkeA/Automation?node-id=1%3A2